Oklahoma's 5th congressional district

-Principal cities in the district include Oklahoma City (the state capital), Edmond, Shawnee, and Seminole.
+Principal cities in the district include Oklahoma City (the state capital), Edmond, Shawnee, Seminole, and Yukon.

 The district is currently represented by Republican Stephanie Bice.
 She was first elected in 2020, defeating one-term incumbent Democrat Kendra Horn.

 History

 Prior to the opening of the 116th Congress on January 3, 2019, the district had been held by a Republican since January 23, 1975, when Democrat John Jarman changed political parties.
 Before Jarman, the seat had leaned Democratic since 1931.

 Donald Trump received 53.2 percent of the vote in this district in 2016 and 51.4% of the vote in 2020.

 Kendra Horn received 50.7 percent of the vote in 2018.

-Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 572,000 potential voters (citizens, age 18+).
 Of these, 66% are White, 13% Black, and 9% Latino.
 Immigrants make up 5% of the district's potential voters.
 Median income among households (with one or more potential voter) in the district is about $55,800, while 13% of households live below the poverty line.
 As for the educational attainment of potential voters in the district, 10% of those 25 and older have not earned a high school degree, while 30% hold a bachelor's or higher degree.

+In 2021, following Kendra Horn's 2018 election victory (and 2020 defeat), which made her the first Democrat to win the district in decades, the Republican-controlled Oklahoma legislature broke up the urban core of Oklahoma City by redistricting the predominantly Latino southwestern portions of the city, just under 181,000 Oklahoma County residents, to the safely Republican 3rd district, which decreased the district's total minority percentage.
+All of Lincoln and parts of Canadian and Logan counties were added into the district, with the new district being more safely Republican.
+This redistricting was criticized as gerrymandering by opponents.